paul-hammant/tbd/content/game-changers/index.md

 Kent had pioneered (with many industry luminary friends) in 1996 on the famous Chrysler Comprehensive Compensation System (C3) project.
 The C3 project used Smalltalk as its language, and OTI's ENVY was the version control tool used.
-It is important to note that today's CR-delimted text file systems are blunt instruments compared to the fine-grained directed graphs with fidelity down to class/method history of each of those.
-It was more like a multidimension database with cross cutting tags representing HEAD, or someone else's important compination of those three.
+It is important to note that today's CR-delimited text file systems are blunt instruments compared to the fine-grained directed graphs with fidelity down to class/method history of each of those.
+It was more like a multidimensional database with cross-cutting tags representing HEAD, or someone else's important combination of those three.
 It was omnipresent too - a decision made to move HEAD was instantly available without 'update' action to teammates.

 ## Continuous Integration paper on MartinFowler.com (2000)